atrocore/atrocore/README.md

 * create added value and best experience for their employees, customers, and partners;
 * extend the functionality of the existing software infrastructure.

+So AtroCore can be considered as a Platform for Rapid Application Development (RAD).
+Without any extensions the application can be used as a Master Data Mangement System (MDM).

-### What Are AtroCore Add-Ons?
+### What Are AtroCore Extensions?

-The following add-on applications are available on the AtroCore basis:
+The following extensions are available on the AtroCore basis:
 * AtroPIM
-* AtroCRM
 * AtroDAM

 Each application may be used as a single instance and/or may be extended with numerous modules.